Review by Ian Keogh

 That’s a really imaginative piece of myth-making, giving the histories of all the vehicles and accessories that make up this monster, and nicely illustrated by the man who designed it in the first place, Peter Pound.
 The art’s wonderful, part Joe Kubert, part Carlos Ezquerra, a hint of Brendan McCarthy and very stylish.

 As co-writers of the film, Mark Sexton and Nick Lathouris have an authentic narrative voice when presenting Miller’s stories, fleshing them out where necessary and dialoguing them when not.
-Sexton also contributes art (sample page), ironically his the style perhaps least suited to Mad Max, being too refined and clean, when the other chosen artists are all from the gritty school.
+Sexton also contributes art (sample page), ironically his is the style perhaps least suited to Mad Max, being too refined and clean, when the other chosen artists are all from the gritty school.
 As the film is essentially one prolonged chase sequence with minor pauses, it’s interesting to see the characters under other circumstances, Nux as an infant or Max back in the Thunderdome.

 So far, so good.
 The backstories all work for the characters as seen in the film, but the Furiosa segment was considered by some to be brutal and oppressive beyond the requirements of a brutal and oppressive society.
 The women referred to as his wives by Immortan Joe are revealed to have forged their bonds in an atmosphere of deprivation and rape.
 It’s a story choice that didn’t sit well with a lot of people on release, but is consistent with the desperate world and characters that Miller created, and not illustrated in exploitative fashion by Tristan Jones or Szymon Kudranski.
 It is, however, the weakest of the material here, over-extended and gloomy.